128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+##### enumeration

+A value from a set of predefined names.

+Options:
+sun    Download each Sunday
+mon    Download each Monday
+tue    Download each Tuesday
+wed    Download each Wednesday thu    Download each Thursday fri    Download each Friday sat    Download each Saturday

 ## `configure authority router application-identification auto-update enabled`

 Enable updates